department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/date.md

       description: "If you have a disability and you’re in pre-discharge status right now, you can file a pre-discharge disability claim 180 to 90 days before you leave the military."
     - url: /disability-benefits/apply/one-year/
       title: Disabilities That Appear Within 1 Year After Discharge
-      description: "You might be able to get disability benefits if you have an illness that started within a year after you were discharged from service."
+      description: "You may be able to get disability benefits if you have an illness that started within a year after you were discharged from service."
 ---

 <div class="va-introtext">